fccn/ecommerce-plugin-paygate/README.rst

 Callbacks
 ===============

-There are different callbacks that the Paygate uses.
+There are different callbacks that the PayGate uses.
-The success, cancel and failure callbacks are used to redirect the user after he has payed with success, has cancel the payment inside the Paygate user interface or some error has been raised.
+The success, cancel and failure callbacks are used to redirect the user after he has payed with success, has cancel the payment inside the PayGate user interface or some error has been raised.

-Additionally, there is also a server-to-server callback, the Paygate calls the Ecommerce informing that some payment reference has been payed.
+Additionally, there is also a server-to-server callback, the PayGate calls the Ecommerce informing that some payment reference has been payed.

 Example of the server callback, change the `payment_ref` with your basked identification::